Fevertree Drinks (OTCMKTS:FQVTF) Upgraded at Redburn Partners

-Redburn Partners upgraded shares of Fevertree Drinks (OTCMKTS:FQVTF – Get Rating) from a sell rating to a neutral rating in a research report sent to investors on Tuesday, The Fly reports.
+Redburn Partners upgraded shares of Fevertree Drinks (OTCMKTS:FQVTF – Get Rating) from a sell rating to a neutral rating in a research note issued to investors on Tuesday morning, The Fly reports.

 Fevertree Drinks Plc, together with its subsidiaries, develops and supplies premium mixer drinks in the United Kingdom, the United States, Europe, and internationally.
 The company's products include Indian tonic water, Mediterranean tonic water, elderflower tonic water, Clementine tonic water, ginger beer, ginger ale, and cola distillers.